-Koster Irrigation is certified to install and test in the following cities; Raleigh, Durham, Wilson, Rocky Mount, Goldsboro, Apex.
+Koster Irrigation is certified to install and test in the following cities; Raleigh, Durham, Wilson, Rocky Mount, Greenville, Goldsboro, Apex, Garner and Clayton.
 Residential backflow devices are normally due every other year, and commercial devices are due for inspection annually.

 Does the contractor use waterproof wire connections and the proper valve

 Some of the most common electrical problems in an irrigation system are caused by faulty